pnp/sp-dev-fx-webparts/samples/react-sp-site-user-groups/README.md

 ## Display user's membership of AAD and SP groups

-When the webpart is first loaded the current user is selected.
+When the web part is first loaded the current user is selected.

 Details of the user's membership of SP and AAD groups are shown, along with corresponding SP site user/group ids (highlighted).
 ![MyTasks](./assets/screen1.png)